-The metal colour light therapists at the centre of the impulse
+The metal colour light therapists at the centre

 The group of trained therapists has now become the central pillar for the farther development of metal colour light therapy.
 This has become an important forum for the exchange of experiences.
 We are doing research, exchanging our results, and contributions are gathered for publications about the healing effect of the glasses.
 In this group new ideas also arise for the next therapeutic training.
 Manifold experiences in different therapeutic realms are gathered together and shape the farther development of this therapy.
 Friedlinde Meier holds a ‚red thread‘ for this group through contact with people in different institutions, professions, countries and cultures.